suhani221/dl-3001/README.md

 4. **Visualization and Storage**:
    - Optionally, a subset of generated spectrograms along with their corresponding EEG signals can be displayed for visual inspection.
    - Generated spectrograms are saved as numpy arrays (.npy files) for future reference or further analysis.

+# EEG Spectrogram Analysis

+ **`models.ipynb`**:This file contains Python code for analyzing EEG spectrograms using Convolutional Neural Networks (CNNs) and Grad-CAM (Gradient-weighted Class Activation Mapping) visualization technique.
+The analysis involves training a CNN model on EEG spectrogram data and using Grad-CAM to interpret the model's predictions.

+## Overview

+The `models.ipynb` notebook includes code for training a CNN model on EEG spectrogram data, predicting EEG activity classes, and visualizing model predictions using Grad-CAM.
+Grad-CAM generates heatmap visualizations that highlight the regions of EEG spectrograms crucial for predicting specific brain activity classes.

+## How it Works

+1. **Data Preparation**:
+   - EEG spectrogram data is loaded from Parquet files.
+   - Spectrogram data is preprocessed and formatted for input to the CNN model.

+2. **CNN Model Building**:
+   - A CNN model architecture, based on the EfficientNetB0 model, is defined for predicting EEG activity classes.
+   - The model is trained using EEG spectrogram data with corresponding activity class labels.

+3. **Grad-CAM Visualization**:
+   - Grad-CAM is applied to the trained CNN model to generate heatmap visualizations highlighting regions of interest in EEG spectrograms.
+   - Heatmaps indicate areas crucial for predicting specific brain activity classes, providing insights into the model's decision-making process.

+4. **Analysis and Interpretation**:
+   - Model predictions and Grad-CAM visualizations are analyzed to understand how the model identifies EEG activity patterns.
+   - Spectrogram images with overlaid Grad-CAM contours are displayed, facilitating interpretation of model predictions.